cloudblog004/fantasticfoodies/content/en/posts/3181-simple-way-to-prepare-favorite-oven-baked-chicken-gyros.md

 1. Take  Red onion

-Than, bake it in the oven &amp; later.
+Than, bake it in the oven & later.
 Greek Chicken Gyros are easy, flavorful, make ahead and healthy - winning!
 The combination of juicy Greek lemon chicken, creamy cucumber dill tzatziki Fish Gyros: use my Greek Baked Salmon with Dill Sauce and stuff the pitas with fish instead.
 You can leave the rest of the filling ingredients the same.

 <!--inarticleads2-->